Do your students talk in class? Are you even aware that they have the power of speech?

 Want to find out what to do?
 Read on.

-The Do’s and Don’ts of making students talk in your English class.
+The Do’s and Don’ts of Getting Students to Talk in Your English Class

 You ask a question or raise a point in your class and the students just stare back at you with a blank expression.